clewisdavis/The-Joy-of-React/course-notes.md

 ### Exercise, Generative Art

 - Build some generative art in this exercise.
-- Wire up the form controls to the Rect state so when update the forms, they will twekak the art.
+- Wire up the form controls to the Rect state so when update the forms, they will tweak the art.

 - AC's

 1. The range slider should be bound to the `numOfLines` state.
-2. The select control should be boud to the `colorTheme` state.
+2. The select control should be bound to the `colorTheme` state.
-3. The radio buttons should be boud to the `shape` state.
+3. The radio buttons should be bound to the `shape` state.
 4. The radio button labels should work correctly.
 The user should be able to click the text "Polygons" to select that option.
 5. The inputs should conform to the HTML standards, eg. radio buttons should be grouped using the "name attribute.

-- Note: All change shoudl happen in the `App.js.`
+- Note: All change should happen in the `App.js.`

 - My attempt: